5 Benefits of Cultural Diversity in the Workplace

 - Accepts the cultural differences of coworkers and finds ways to implement them into the growth of the company.

-- Puts policies in place to encourage new hires from all different cultures.
+- Puts policies in place to encourage a sense of belonging for all employees

 - Does not tolerate discrimination or microaggressions in the workplace.